mpontus/create-react-app-hot-loader/README.md

 $ create-react-app-hot-loader
 ```

 ## Debugging

 By default update errors cause full page refresh.
 Not very useful for debugging.

 Start the server with `--hot-only` flag to disable this fallback mechanism.

-## Plans

-At the moment the server heavily relies on react-scripts internals.

-I plan to get rid of those dependencies at the cost of losing some of their useful features.